Information Technology Major

 You'll be taught in small classes by experienced professors (not graduate students) who take a personal interest in your progress.
 Their prime focus is teaching and mentoring you, and our students find their teachers easy to approach and available for one-to-one consultation.
-Information Technology faculty have a combination of excellent academic credentials and extensive backgrounds in the computer-related industry.
 Information Technology faculty have a combination of excellent academic credentials and extensive backgrounds in computer-related industries.

 The rapid advancement of technology makes ongoing professional development critical for our faculty.
 Our faculty are involved in a program called Professor’s Open Source Summer Experience (POSSE), a Red Hat-sponsored cultural immersion in the tools and practices of open source communities that's designed for professors looking for ways to bring their students into active participation in those communities.

 Internships, Research, and Special Opportunities

 The best way to get acquainted with computer technology is by actually working with it.
 You’ll have internship opportunities to get in touch with what’s going on in the workplace.
 Some have interned at a police department doing database applications and at a plastics company working on systems administration and network administration with machines that check bar coding processes.
 Our students have interned in the IT departments of regional companies and some have been hired by those companies after graduation.
 At Pratt and Whitney, an IT intern worked on a document processing application.
 Another student performed an evaluation of compliance with the Information Technology Infrastructure Library for Cambridge Interactive Development Corp.
 IT interns have provided IT support for public radio.
 Students drafted policy on network security for the Springfield Police Department.
 Our students have also served as interns in Western New England's Office of Information Technology (OIT), where they have designed computer labs.